maboiteaspam/Bootstrap/README.md

 C framework is a lightweight framework dedicated to frontend development for php applications.

+Find more about it here https://github.com/maboiteaspam/Foundation/blob/master/doc/1-Introduction.md.

 Based on top of silex and symfony.

 ## Install

-You can install it alone along your project with composer
+You can install it alone along your project with composer.

 ```
 php composer require maboiteaspam/Bootstrap